The Book of Life (2014 film): Critical reception

 Calvin Wilson of the St. Louis Post-Dispatch gave the film two-and-a-half stars out of five, saying "The Book of Life is a flawed but intriguing new chapter in animation."
 James Berardinelli of ReelViews gave the film three out of four stars, saying "The Book of Life moves breezily from one scene to the next, keeping the pace brisk and rarely skipping a beat."
 Laura Emerick of the Chicago Sun-Times gave the film three out of four stars, saying "Whether en ingles o en espanol, The Book of Life is a delight.
 In an animated universe cluttered with kung-fu pandas, ice princesses and video-game heroes, Gutierrez and del Toro have conjured up an original vision."
 Tasha Robinson of The Dissolve gave the film three-and-a-half stars out of five, saying "It's all flawed, and distracted, and conceptually messy, prioritizing color over common sense and energy over consistency.
 But as an afternoon's diversion for a handful of misbehaving kids—both within the movie, and within the movie theater—it's authentically winning."
-Michael Ordona of the San Francisco Chronicle wrote, "There are no great surprises, no shocking reveals (except to the characters themselves).
+Michael Ordoña of the San Francisco Chronicle wrote, "There are no great surprises, no shocking reveals (except to the characters themselves).
 But there's so much to appreciate along the way that it's a real page-turner."
 Kenji Fujishima of Slant Magazine gave the film two out of four stars, saying "Jorge R. Gutierrez subsumes the film's darker themes in a relentlessly busy farrago of predictable kids'-movie tropes and annoying attempts at hipness."
 Ben Sachs of the Chicago Reader called it "more imaginative than most" but said it is "undone by a surfeit of glib one-liners and pop culture references".